-- Participants who normally purchase and prepare their food together regardless of their relationship. - Participants who live in the home and receive more than half of their meals in the home. - A participant and their spouse(g), when living together.
+- Participants who normally purchase and prepare their food together regardless of their relationship. - NOTE There may be situations when participants reside with others and purchase and prepare food together but are not mandatory NA participants.
+See budgetary units with special circumstances and institutions for more information. - Participants who live in the home and receive more than half of their meals in the home. - A participant and their spouse(g), when living together.
 The marriage may be legal or recognized as common law.
 All of the following participants are considered married for the NA program: